catsital/pyccoma/README.md

 $ pyccoma https://piccoma.com/web/viewer/103981/2646730
 ```

-You can also pass multiple links (separated by whitespace) to download in one go and use the **--archive** option to output to a cbz archive:
+You can also pass multiple links (separated by whitespace) to download in one go, then use the **--archive** option to output to a cbz archive.

 ```bash
 $ pyccoma https://piccoma.com/web/viewer/60171/1575237 https://piccoma.com/web/viewer/8195/1185884 --archive
 ```

-Use the option **--region** to switch between Piccoma Japan (default) or Piccoma France.
+Use the option **--region** to switch between Piccoma Japan (default) and Piccoma France.

 ```bash
 $ pyccoma https://piccoma.com/fr/viewer/49/2946 --region fr